 The IAEA flag.
 Source: International Atomic Energy Agency (IAEA).

-March 10 (Renewables Now) - Staff at two nuclear power plants (NPP) in Ukraine that have been seized by Russian armed forces -- the operational Zaporizhzhia and the defunct Chernobyl -- have been dealing with more issues regarding power supply in recent days.
+Staff at two nuclear power plants (NPP) in Ukraine that have been seized by Russian armed forces -- the operational Zaporizhzhia and the defunct Chernobyl -- have been dealing with more issues regarding power supply in recent days.

 Chernobyl, which still runs radioactive waste management facilities at its site, has been disconnected from the electricity grid and lost its supply of external power, the International Atomic Energy Agency (IAEA) reported on Wednesday.